gyliu1991/gyliu1991.github.io/_pages/about.md

 Prospective Students
 ====
 Our lab has several open research positions for prospective graduate students (Ph.D./Master programs) and undergraduate research interns.
 We are looking for self-motivated students to work together on various exciting projects.
 If you are interested, please drop me an email with your CV.
-If you are interested, please drop me an email with your CV at [liugaoyang@hust.edu.cn] and [gaoyangliu2020@gmail.com].
+If you are interested, please drop me an email with your CV at [liugaoyang@hust.edu.cn](liugaoyang@hust.edu.cn) and [gaoyangliu2020@gmail.com](gaoyangliu2020@gmail.com).